gokila-12/career_advisor/README.md

 * Certifications
 * Career guidance

-This project demonstrates full-stack development using Python with real-world application of user authentication, database management, and intelligent recommendation systems.
+This project was developed as part of my interest in building AI-driven web applications and solving real-world career guidance problems.

 ## Key Features